-More generally, no differences or exemptions should be noted with respect to fiscal year 2023.
-The compensation paid or awarded to the Chairman and Chief Executive Officer in respect of the fiscal year 2023 complies with the conditions of resolutions 9 and 10, and approved by the Company's shareholders during the Combined General Meeting of May 5, 2023.
+More generally, no differences or exemptions should be noted with respect to the 2024 fiscal year.
+The compensation paid or awarded to the Chairman and Chief Executive Officer in respect of the 2024 fiscal year complies with the conditions of resolutions 9 and 10, and approved by the Company's shareholders during the Combined General Meeting of May 15, 2024.

-These components are summarized in the table below with a comparison with the 2022 fiscal year.
+These components are summarized in the table below with a comparison with the 2023 fiscal year.

-(in € thousands or number of shares) Fiscal year 2022 Fiscal year 2023 Mr. Alessandro Riva, Chairman until May 2023, then Chairman and Chief Executive Officer Compensation payable with respect to the fiscal year 67 510 of which fixed compensation paid during the fiscal year None 350 of which variable compensation in respect of the fiscal year but paid during the following fiscal year after shareholder approval None 114 of which exceptional compensation due in respect of the fiscal year but paid during the following fiscal year after shareholder approval None None of which directors' compensation 67 42 of which benefits in kind None 4 Valuation of multi-year compensation None None Valuation of options awarded during the fiscal year None None Valuation of performance shares allocated during the fiscal year - 102,000 shares in 2022, none in 2023 237 None Number of performance shares vested during the fiscal year None 29,325 TOTAL 304 510
+(in € thousands or number of shares) 2023 fiscal year 2024 fiscal year Mr. Alessandro Riva, Chairman & Chief Executive Officer Compensation payable with respect to the fiscal year 510 840 of which fixed compensation paid during the fiscal year 350 600 of which variable compensation in respect of the fiscal year but paid during the following fiscal year after shareholder approval 114 214 of which exceptional compensation due in respect of the fiscal year but paid during the following fiscal year after shareholder approval None None of which directors' compensation 42 None of which benefits in kind 4 26 Valuation of multi-year compensation None None Valuation of options awarded during the fiscal year None None Valuation of the allocations of performance shares during the fiscal year, none in 2023, 536,722 in 2024 None 569 Number of performance shares vested during the fiscal year 29,325 63,750 TOTAL 510 1,409